happy-code-time/react-revolution-website/react-revolution/README.md

 **uuid** - Extracts the URL on individual paths of the window.location, key and its values.
 The function receives 1 optional argument: isHashRouter (boolean) - by default the transferred value is undefined.
 This function extracts paths and key values for the window.location: "href", "hash" and "path".

 - [https://react-revolution.j.pl/#/react-revolution-function-uuid](https://react-revolution.j.pl/#/react-revolution-function-uuid)

-### ChangeLog

-- v1.1.7
-    - Added new module: Articles
-    - Added new module: ArticlesImages

-- v1.1.8
-    - Added new module: ReadMore
-    - Added new module: ReadMoreCallback